openaps/docs/docs/docs/Customize-Iterate/bluetooth-tethering-edison.md

 <TR><TH>Motorolo Moto Z Play<TD>Yes<TD>Excellent BT tethering; highly reliable using Blue Car Tethering.<TD>Not tested (using Enlite sensor).
 <TR><TH>Wiko Wim Lite<TD>Intermittent<TD>Works most of the time.
 Note, several issues with this phone: 1) NSClient has a tendency to crash on this phone and 2) Bluetooth tethering works intermittently with Blue Car Autotether and not at all with BT AutoTether.
 Note that this phone has a tendency to freeze and reboot on its own, so I think the phone itself is the issue.<TD>Not tested (using Enlite sensor).
 <TR><TH>Xiaomi Mi Mix 2 with LineageOS 15.1<TD>Yes<TD>Excellent connectivity - has worked almost flawlessly with tethering.
 Battery life has also been very good.<TD>Works brilliantly with xDrip+ and G6 - capture rate typically more than 95%.
+<TR><TH>Nokia 2.1 with Android 8.1 Oreo Go Edition<TD>Yes<TD>Excellent bluetooth tethering to cellular network.
+No noted network drops.
+Works excellent as an offline option with XDripAPS.
+Awesome battery life(4000mAH)<TD>Works well with Dexcom G5 and xDrip.
+No issues with compatibility.
+Generally 95%+ capture rate.
 </TABLE>

 **********************************************************************************************